Main

 The meeting also addresses hemolytic-uremic syndrome, with presentations on the Armenian experience.

-Ashot Sargsyan, President of the Armenian Pediatric Association and Head of the Nephrology Service at “Arabkir” Medical Center, shared: “Hemolytic-uremic syndrome has become prevalent in Armenia, with recent outbreaks observed.
+Ashot Sarkissian, President of the Armenian Pediatric Association and Head of the Nephrology Service at “Arabkir” Medical Center, shared: “Hemolytic-uremic syndrome has become prevalent in Armenia, with recent outbreaks observed.
 This condition, commonly found in children, has also affected adults.
 We even encountered a case of a pregnant woman who successfully delivered after undergoing long-term dialysis, which is a significant achievement.”

 Many kidney diseases develop without noticeable symptoms and can only be detected through regular screenings.